 The key question to determine which is which is whether your actions are advancing the project itself, or are necessary for attaining and keeping the client at large.

 Cantilever projects should be assigned to a specific quarter.
-At the end of the quarter, Nikki will turn over that year’s iterations of each project and start anew.
+At the end of the quarter, Operations should turn over that year’s iterations of each project and start anew.
 This will help us understand where our time went each year.